batxes/Berlin-Weather-Project/README.md

     - add the variables.py to gitignore, we dont want our key there.
     - pip install kaggle
     - to check the name of the datasets: ╰─❯ kaggle datasets list -s berlin
+    - Note: if the dag fails because of GCP credentials, this worked: export GOOGLE_APPLICATION_CREDENTIALS="/home/ibai/work/Berlin-Weather-Project/keys/berlin-weather-project-25fec91b5442.json"
+    - Note: Maybe we need to specify these exports beforehand
+    - Added 2 more dags, to create a table and to load into bigquery
+    - I need to install this also: pip install apache-airflow-providers-google  -> add to requirements.txt
+    - I added the OS.environ GCS credentials to the beginning of the code, because each task needs them
     -